seventieskid/azure-big-data-vs-big-query/ads-ms-tutorial-notes.md

 No storage limit, because we're on Azure Datalake Storage Gen 2

+Spark session management is an additional overhead, because it does hold vCPU quotas.
+So it needs consideration and management.

 3min 48secs to spin up spark session (all test results EXCLUDE spark session startup time)

 (All tests run directly in portal)